Weeds – Identification with Pictures

 Weed control in the landscape is a tough business.
 You have to know a lot about the weed in question just to get started!

 As in most situations, a picture is worth a thousand words.
+Go through the sites below, identify your weed, then choose your method of weed control.

 The University of Minnesota has a nifty identification feature: Is This Plant a Weed?